trammell/recipe-book/susans-recipes.rst

 Fragrant beef curry with rice
 Bon Appétit |  November 2000
-"An Indian friend of my mother’s gave her this recipe for beef curry back in 1936," writes Bill Goodhue of Chino, California.
+"An Indian friend of my mother's gave her this recipe for beef curry back in 1936," writes Bill Goodhue of Chino, California.
 "The recipe has been passed on to me, so I can still enjoy the sweet-spicy flavors of this stew more than 60 years later."
 Servings:   Makes 6 servings.
 INGREDIENTS